Skip to main content

 How a Disclaimed Interest Passes to Others

 A disclaimer is not just a refusal.
 It changes the legal timeline.
-When you disclaim a property interest, Arizona law rewinds the clock and treats you as if you were no longer alive at the moment the distribution would have occurred.
+When you disclaim property, the law rewinds the clock and treats you as if you were no longer alive at the moment the distribution would have occurred.
 The property then passes as though you were never in line to receive it.

 The disclaimer takes effect as of the time the instrument creating the interest becomes irrevocable or, if the interest arose under the laws of intestate succession, as of the time of the intestate's death.